SixteenThousand/neovim-config-2023/README.md

  - Make terminal windows (see `terminal_stuff.lua`) be more narrow by default
  - stop the session manager throwing window-id errors (low priority, does not affect functionality)
- - integrate quickfix list into my workflow (will likely remquire new remaps)
+ - integrate quickfix list into my workflow (will likely require new remaps)